 Right Whales at Risk

 North Atlantic right whales are one of the world’s most endangered large whale species.
-With their population numbering only around 400 animals, the population is in decline.
+With the latest preliminary estimate suggesting there are fewer than 350 animals remaining, the population is in decline and needs our help.
 Vessel collisions (strikes) are one of the major threats that these animals face.
-That’s why we’re announcing Right Whale Slow Zones—we’re asking vessel operators to get involved in reducing the risk of vessel strike in U.S. waters.
+That’s why we announce Right Whale Slow Zones—to help vessel operators to get involved in reducing the risk of vessel strikes in U.S. waters.

 Stay Up To Date With Slow Zone Notifications